Manoj123-github/Manoj123-github/README.md

 </p>

 ---
-<p> quote align='center'> <b> I'm a DevOps and cloud enthusiast with a passion for automating and streamlining development, deployment, and operations processes. </b> </p quote>
+<p quote align='center'> <b> I'm a DevOps and cloud enthusiast with a passion for automating and streamlining development, deployment, and operations processes. </b> </p quote>

 ---

-<p>   🔭 I’m currently working on enhancing my skills in cloud architecture and CI/CD pipelines. </p>
+<p align='center'>   🔭 I’m currently working on enhancing my skills in cloud architecture and CI/CD pipelines. </p>
-<p>  🌱 I’m continuously learning about the latest DevOps practices and cloud technologies. </p>
+<p align='center'>  🌱 I’m continuously learning about the latest DevOps practices and cloud technologies. </p>
-<p> 💬 Ask me about DevOps, cloud computing, CI/CD, Docker, Terraform, and more! </p>
+<p align='center'> 💬 Ask me about DevOps, cloud computing, CI/CD, Docker, Terraform, and more! </p>

 ## 🌐 Socials: